Karate Scoreboard

 • Enter player names and match time.

-• Tap to add or remove points.
+• Tap to add or remove points (Yuko, Waza-ari, Ippon).

-• Export the final score to PDF.
+• Export the final score to PDF for records or event archives.

 Karate Scoring Point Table (WKF Rules)